PerceptiLabs/Sign-Language/README.md

 ​
 # How A ConV Layer Works
 ​
 A ConV neural network is a deep learning algorithm that has the ability to learn from an input image through a number of filters and an activation function for that layer.
 In other words, when a user loads an image, the ConV layers try to learn from different features in that image.
-These features may be vertical edges, horizontal edges, different colors in the image, lines, etc.
+These features may be vertical edges, horizontal edges, different colors in the image, lines, etc.<br />
-​
+​<br />
 After convolution is performed, the image is subsequently fed to a Pooling layer.
 The goal of pooling is to downsample the feature maps (i.e., the outputs) from the previous step and to summarize the results before feeding them to the next layer.
 There are two types of pooling methods: average and max pooling.
 For this tutorial, we will use max pooling in which a feature map is divided into a grid of values.
 The feature map is then partitioned into regions of values from which the maximum value is chosen from each.
 ​
 # Structure